 What do we know about food safety risks?

 What are the risks in the bar?

-In itself the mix that goes into making cocktails has a high sugar content and obviously alcohol.
-These, through the manufacturing process are not high risk items and very rarely show bacterial contamination.
+In itself, the mix that goes into making cocktails have a high sugar content and obviously alcohol.
+These, through the manufacturing process, are not high-risk items and very rarely show bacterial contamination.

-However, the percentage of alcohol as well as the sugar content is not high enough to kill bacteria that has resulted from cross-contamination.
+However, the percentage of alcohol as well as the sugar content is not high enough to kill bacteria that have resulted from cross-contamination.